habedi/cogitator/docs/api/strategies/cdw_cot.md

 # Clustered Distance-Weighted Chain-of-Thought

-Implementation of the clustered distance-weighted CoT framework from [this paper](https://arxiv.org/abs/2501.12226).
+An implementation of the clustered distance-weighted CoT framework from [this paper](https://arxiv.org/abs/2501.12226).

 ::: cogitator.strategies.cdw_cot.CDWCoT
     options: